Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs

 \subsection{Message-passing neural networks}

-\new{Message-passing neural networks} (MPNNs) compute node- or graph-level representations in a permutation-equivariant manner.
-MPNNs iteratively update node representations by aggregating information from local neighborhoods.
+\new{Message-passing neural networks} (MPNNs) are GNNs that iteratively update node representations by aggregating information from local neighborhoods.
 Specifically, a generic MPNN updates node features $\vec{x}_u^{(t)} \in \Rb^{d_{t}}$ recursively over a finite number of \new{layer} $L\in \Nb$, as follows

 for $u \in V(G)$ and $t\in[L]$.
 Here $\textsf{AGG}_t$ is a parameterized aggregation map over multisets, $\textsf{UPD}_t$ is a parameterized update map, and $\vec{x}_u^{(0)} \in \Rb^{d_{0}}$ are the initial node features.
 The resulting computations are equivariant to permutations of node orderings and invariant to permutations of neighbors within each neighborhood.
 For a more extensive motivation and a derivation from symmetry considerations, see \cref{app:mpnns_extensive}.
 A common and widely used special case of this class is given by sum-aggregation MPNNs (see \cref{eq:deepset_app}).